UTCNCSSoftwareDesignTudor2018/Lab2018Info/README.md

 - please use a different RDBMS than on A1 as well as using a NoSQL DB for storing the reports

+- please use the ORM One-to-Many / Many-to-Many / ... multiplicity mechanisms

 - please use 1 DP from FactoryMethod / Builder

 - please use Dependency Injection or create Integration Tests for 1 flow